vufind-org/vufind/GOVERNANCE.md

 role does not change their status as a committer, but it adds some additional responsibilities as described below.

-### VuFind Project Management Committee
+### VuFind® Project Management Committee

-The VuFind Project Management Committee (PMC) consists of those individuals identified on the [VuFind website](https://vufind.org/wiki/community:roles_and_responsibilities#project_management_committee).
+The VuFind® Project Management Committee (PMC) consists of those individuals identified on the [VuFind® website](https://vufind.org/wiki/community:roles_and_responsibilities#project_management_committee).
 The PMC has additional responsibilities over and above those of a committer.
 These responsibilities ensure the smooth running of the project.
 PMC members are expected to review code contributions, participate in strategic planning, approve changes to the governance model/document, and manage the copyrights within the project outputs.
-The PMC also votes to fill key roles related to VuFind's membership in the Open Library Foundation, including a Treasurer to manage the project's finances (see below).
+The PMC also votes to fill key roles related to VuFind®'s membership in the Open Library Foundation, including a Treasurer to manage the project's finances (see below).

 Members of the PMC do not have significant authority over other members